+2.5 Experiments

-Figure 15: Gray Coded 2-bit quantizer Figure 15 shows a 2-bit quantizer with gray-coded labelling.
-In this example, we have an advantage at $\tilde{x} = \sim 0.5$ , because a quantization error only returns one wrong bit instead of two.
-Furthermore, the transformation into the Tilde-Domain could also be performed using the eCDF to achieve a more precise uniform distribution because we do not have to estimate a standard deviation of the input values.
-2.4 Experiments We tested the implementation of Section 2.2 with the temperature dataset of [5].
-The dataset contains counts of positives edges of a toggle flip flop at a set evaluation time $D$ .
-Based on the count and the evaluation time, the frequency of a ring oscillator can be calculated using: $f = 2 \cdot \frac{k}{D}$ .
+We tested the implementation of Section 2.2 with the temperature dataset of [5].
+The dataset contains counts of positives edges of a toggle flip flop at a set evaluation time D .
+Based on the count and the evaluation time, the frequency of a ring oscillator can be calculated using: $f = 2 \cdot \frac{k}{D}$.
 Because we want to analyze the performance of the S-Metric method over different temperatures, both during enrollment and reconstruction, we are limited to the second part of the experimental measurements of [5].
 We will have measurements of 50 FPGA boards available with 1600 and 1696 ring oscillators each.
-To obtain the values to be processed, we subtract them in pairs, yielding 800 and 848 ring oscillator frequency differences $df$ .
-Since the frequencies $f$ are normal distributed, the difference $df$ can be assumed to be zero-mean Gaussian distributed.
-To apply the values $df$ to our implementation of the S-Metric method, we will first transform them into the Tilde-Domain using an inverse CDF, resulting in uniform distributed values $\tilde{d}f$ .
-Our resulting dataset consists of bit error rates (BERs) for quantization symbol widths of up to 6 bits evaluated with generated helper-data from up to 100 metrics.
-We chose not to perform simulations for bit widths higher than 6 bits, as we will see later that we have already reached a bit error rate of approx. 10% for these configurations.
-2.4.1 Results & Discussion The bit error rate of different S-Metric configurations for naive labelling can be seen in Figure 16.
+To obtain the values to be processed, we subtract them in pairs, yielding 800 and 848 ring oscillator frequency differences df .

+Since the frequencies f are normal distributed, the difference df can be assumed to be zero-mean Gaussian distributed.
+To apply the values df to our implementation of the S-Metric method, we will first transform them into the Tilde-Domain using an inverse CDF, resulting in uniform distributed values \tilde{df} .

+2.5.1 Discussion

+The bit error rate of different S-Metric configurations for naive labelling can be seen in Figure 16.
 For this analysis, enrollment and reconstruction were both performed at room temperature and the quantizer was naively labelled.

-Figure 16: Bit error rates for same temperature execution.
-Here we can already observe the asymptotic loss of improvement in BERs for higher metric numbers We can observe two key properties of the S-Metric method in Figure 16.
+Figure 16: Bit error rates for same temperature execution

+We can observe two key properties of the S-Metric method in Figure 16.
 The error rate in this plot is scaled logarithmically.

 The exponential growth of the error rate of classic 1-metric configurations can be observed through the linear increase of the error rates.
 Also, as we expanded on in Section 2.2.2.1, using more metrics will, at some point, not further improve the bit error rate of the key.
 At a symbol width of $m \geq 6$ bits, no further improvement through the S-Metric method can be observed.

-Figure 17: Asymptotic performance of SMHD This tendency can also be shown through Figure 17.
+Figure 17: Asymptotic performance of S-Metric

+This tendency can also be shown through Figure 17.
 Here, we calculated the quotient of the bit error rate using one metric and 100 metrics.
-From $m \geq 6$ onwards, $\frac{x_1(m)}{x{100}(m)}$ approaches $\sim 1$ , which means, no real improvement is possible anymore through the S-Metric method.
-2.4.2 Helper Data Volume Trade-off 2.4.3 Impact of temperature We will now take a look at the impact on the error rates of changing the temperature both during the enrollment and the reconstruction phase.
-The most common case to look at, is if we consider a fixed temperature during enrollment, most likely $25^{\circ}C$ .
+From $m \geq 6$ onwards, $\frac{x_1(m)}{x{100}(m)}$ approaches ~ 1 , which means, no real improvement is possible anymore through the S-Metric method.

+2.5.2 Impact of temperature

+We will now take a look at the impact on the error rates of changing the temperature both during the enrollment and the reconstruction phase.

+The most common case to look at, is if we consider a fixed temperature during enrollment, most likely 25°C .
 Since we wont always be able to recreate lab-like conditions during the reconstruction phase, it makes sense to look at the error rates at which reconstruction was performed at different temperatures.